Carnival cruise ship on last leg of "very challenging" U.S. Gulf trip

-MOBILE, Alabama (Reuters) - Three tugboats were hauling the disabled cruise ship Carnival Triumph cruise ship slowly into port in Mobile, Alabama, on Thursday where its arrival with more than 4,220 people aboard was expected later in the day, authorities said.
+MOBILE, Ala., Feb 14 (Reuters) - Three tugboats were hauling the disabled cruise ship Carnival Triumph cruise ship slowly into port in Mobile, Alabama, on Thursday where its arrival with more than 4,220 people aboard was expected later in the day, authorities said.

 The 893-foot (272 meter) vessel, notorious for reports that it has been awash in raw sewage from overflowing toilets while passengers suffer from food and water shortages, has been without propulsion and running on emergency generator power since Sunday.
 That was when an engine room fire left it adrift in the Gulf of Mexico.

-The ship is operated by Carnival Cruise Lines, the flagship brand of global cruise ship giant Carnival Corp (CCL.N).
+The ship is operated by Carnival Cruise Lines, the flagship brand of global cruise ship giant Carnival Corp.
 It left Galveston, Texas, last Thursday carrying 3,143 passengers and 1,086 crew and had originally been due to return there on Monday

 There were conflicting reports about the Triumph’s expected arrival time in Mobile.
 But Petty Officer Bill Colclough, a U.S. Coast Guard spokesman, said the Triumph was located about 25 nautical miles south of the sea buoy near the entrance to Mobile Bay early on Thursday.